 time in the saddle: four to five hours a day

 breed of horses: Arabian and Arabian Cross – endurance horses that have originated from Australia.

 pace: the pace can vary from a walk right through to a canter.

 tack: endurance saddles and bitless bridles

-riding ability: suitable for beginner to experienced riders
+riding ability: suitable for intermediate to experienced riders

 group size: minimum of two guests and a maximum of three guests.

 August 27 to 31, 2018

 April 22 to 26, 2019 – Cherry Blossom Ride – SOLD OUT

 *Other departure dates available upon request for a minimum of 2 people.
 Please contact us here.